Three-body resonances in the $\varphi^4$ theory: Quantization Conditions

 The RFT approach~\cite{Hansen:2014eka,Hansen:2015zga} is derived by classifying all power-law finite-volume effects emerging from all Feynman diagrams to all orders in perturbation theory in a generic relativistic field theory.
 In the case of three identical scalars with mass $M_0$ and no two-to-three transitions, the quantization condition reads

 where $E^*_3 = \sqrt{E_3^2 - \bm P^2}$ is the center-of-mass (c.m.) three-particle energy, and $F_3$ and ${\mathcal K}_\text{df,3}$ are matrices in a space labeled by the finite-volume momentum, $\bm p=\frac{2\pi}{L}\bm n$, $\bm n \in\mathds{Z}^3$, of one of the particles (denoted the “spectator”) and the angular momentum of the other two in their two-particle c.m. frame.
 The above determinant acts in this space.
-In the simplest case, with only $S$-wave interactions, taking the zero total momentum $\bm{P}=\bm{0}$ and assuming ${ \mathcal K}_\text{df,3}$ to be only function of the overall energy of the system $E_3$, the quantization condition can be reduced to
+In the simplest case, with only $S$-wave interactions, taking the zero total momentum $\bm{P}=\bm{0}$ and assuming ${ \mathcal K}_\text{df,3}$ to be only a function of the overall energy of the system $E_3$, the quantization condition can be reduced to

-This is usually referred to as the isotropic approximation.
+This is usually referred to as the isotropic approximation, which neglects higher partial waves in the three-particle system and two-particle subsystems, and is expected to be valid close to the threshold.
 The right-hand side of this equation is the three-particle K-matrix, and it parametrizes three-particle short-range interactions.
 Note that ${ \mathcal K}_\text{df,3}^\text{iso}$ is a scheme-dependent unphysical object.
 The connection to the physical amplitude will be discussed below in section~\ref{sec:infinitevolume}.

 The left-hand side of Eq.~(\ref{eq:qc3iso}) contains finite-volume information and the two-particle scattering phase shift.
 The relevant expressions to compute $F_3^\text{iso}$ are: